 After breakfast, you will go to Kuelap, a majestic architectural site built by the Chachapoyas.
 On your way, you will make a brief stop to take in the panoramic view of the Macro Archaeological site, also known as “Macro Towers” known for its characteristic design.
 Macro is located on the side of a hill overlooking the Utcubamba river.
 Continue into Nuevo Tingo town, where you will board the bus that will take you to the cable car station.
 Once on-board the modern cable cars, a short and safe trip will take you to visit Kuelap.
 You may venture on foot or on horseback to the “Fortress”, which is built on top of the Cerro Barreta (3,000 m.a.s.l.).
 Kuelap is a place surrounded by beautiful landscapes; at first, it seems inaccessible since it is protected by colossal walls and cliffs on three of its four sides.
 It has three platforms, and inside they have circular buildings decorated with rhomboidal and zigzag friezes.
 Its complex interior architecture indicates it was a well-organized population group.
 The surrounding landscape and the natural scenes make it unforgettable.
 Return to Nuevo Tingo town for lunch.
 Then return to Chachapoyas city.
 (B,L,D)

-Breakfast this morning is at your hotel.
-At the appropriate time, you will be transferred to the airport for your departure flight to your onward destination.
+Following breakfast, you will be transferred to the airport for your flight to Lima where your tour ends on arrival.
 (B)

 Download this tour’s PDF brochure and start your planning offline!